 - → attend lectures

 - → try Isabelle early

 - → redo all the demos alone

 - → try the exercises/homework we give, when we do give some

-→ DO NOT CHEAT
+- → DO NOT CHEAT

 - Assignments and exams are take-home.
 This does NOT mean you can work in groups.
-Each submission is personal. - For more info, see Plagiarism Policya
+Each submission is personal.

+- For more info, see Plagiarism Policya

+a https://student.unsw.edu.au/plagiarism

-$^a$ www.cse.unsw.edu.au/about-us/organisational-structure/student-services/policies/ some material (in using-theorem-provers part) shamelessly stolen from
+some material (in using-theorem-provers part) shamelessly stolen from